lrahbek/cds-lang-assignments/assignment-3/README.md

 This folder contains assignment 3 for Language Analytics.
 The objective of the assignment is to properly pre-process text data, use pre-trained word embeddings for query expansion, and to implement command line tools to generate results based on a given input.
 More specifically, the ```gensim``` pretrained wordembeddings model  ```glove-wiki-gigaword-50``` and the method ```model.most_similar()``` will be used to identify and extract the ten most similar words to a given keyword, these will then be used to perform the expanded query on the dataset, described in the Data section below.

 The ```keywordcounter.py``` script does the following:

-- Takes two arguments; an artist name and a keyword
+- Takes two arguments; an artist name and a keyword.
-- Loads the *Spotify Million Song Dataset* and checks if any songs are by the artist given, if the artist is not in the dataset, 'Artist not found' is returned in the terminal.
+- Loads the *Spotify Million Song Dataset* and checks if any songs exists by the artist given, if the artist is not in the dataset, 'Artist not found' is returned in the terminal.
 - Loads the ```glove-wiki-gigaword-50``` wordembedding model and returns a list of the ten most similar words, to the given keyword, and the keyword itself.
 - Cleans the texts by the given artists, by tokenising, making each token lower case and stripping punctuation.
 - Counts the number of texts any of the keywords are present in, by the given artist, and appends the results to the ```output.csv``` file.
 Each row in the file contains the keyword, the ten similar words, the name of the artist, the total number of songs by the artist, the total number of songs by the artist containing any of the words and finally the percentage of songs by the artist containing any of the words.